Arthur de Gobineau: An Essay on the Inequality of the Human Races

 Gobineau's primary thesis was that European civilization flowed from Greece to Rome, and then to Germanic and contemporary civilization.
-He thought this corresponded to the ancient Indo-European culture, which earlier anthropologists had misconceived as "Aryan"—a term that only Indo-Iranians are known to have used in ancient times.
+He thought this corresponded to the ancient Indo-European culture, or "Aryan"—a common term at the time used to denote prehistorical Indo-Iranians praised as the ancestors of the 'most developed', 'European race'.
 This included groups classified by language like the Celts, Slavs and the Germans.
 Gobineau later came to use and reserve the term Aryan only for the "Germanic race", and described the Aryans as la race germanique.
 By doing so, he presented a racist theory in which Aryans—that is Germanic people—were all that was positive.

 Reaction to Gobineau's essay

 The Essai attracted mostly negative reviews from French critics, which Gobineau used as a proof of the supposed truth of his racial theories, writing "the French, who are always ready to set anything afire—materially speaking—and who respect nothing, either in religion or politics, have always been the world's greatest cowards in matters of science".
 However, events such as the expansion of European and American influence overseas and the unification of Germany led Gobineau to alter his opinion to believe the "white race" could be saved.
 The German-born American historian George Mosse argued that Gobineau projected his fear and hatred of the French middle and working classes onto Asian and Black people.

 Summarizing Mosse's argument, Davies argued that: "The self-serving, materialistic oriental of the Essai was really an anti-capitalist's portrait of the money-grubbing French middle class" while "the sensual, unintelligent and violent negro" that Gobineau portrayed in the Essai was an aristocratic caricature of the French poor.
 In his writings on the French peasantry, Gobineau characteristically insisted in numerous anecdotes, which he said were based on personal experience, that French farmers were coarse, crude people incapable of learning, indeed of any sort of thinking beyond the most rudimentary level of thought.
 As the American critic Michelle Wright wrote, "the peasant may inhabit the land, but they are certainly not part of it".
 Wright further noted the very marked similarity between Gobineau's picture of the French peasantry and his view of blacks.